aparis69/Karst-Synthesis/README.md

 ```

 ### Missing
-Some things are still missing from the original paper and will be included soon:
+There are still some things missing from the paper implementation.
+They might be added in the future if someone is interested.
+What is not in the code:
-* Rectilinear maze scene
+* Midpoint subdivision and classification of the network
+* Implict surface generation